 by Edward Shanahan.

-History of the land and a church building known as: Evangelical Spiritual Church at 5130 W 25th Street Cicero, Illinois with Pastor Mahala Diane Bacon TH.D.
+History of the land and a church building known as: Evangelical Spiritual Church in Cicero, Illinois.

 The property at 5130 appeared to be part of an 80 acre estate in 1835, and was sold to two men.
 A Stephen Campbell and Daniel Duck.
 (Which to this day the owners swear the still see they two men fighting over the property.)
 By 1876 Stephen and Daniel had died and the 80 acre property somehow or another was under the ownership of John H.R.
 Duck.